 They come in the whole and bring good and bad experiences, passion, strengths, challenges, emotions, habits and aspirations.
 We help you get the best from your people by not only leading them to the organizational goals but also helping them develop as individuals.
 In the end, it’s the collective brains that will impact the business.
 Every organization has a unique business environment and different areas of discomfort.
 That is why we like to begin by listening to your narration.
 And then by applying our thorough knowledge of anthropology, psychology, neuroscience, training methods and our long business experience, we compose and deliver some unique assistance.

 Executive coaching has emerged as a highly effective tool in releasing the potential of individuals and thus enabling companies to boost their performance.
-We understand the critical role of a coach in boosting individual performance.
+At Strengthscape, we understand the critical role of a coach in boosting individual performance.
 Our highly experienced coaches produce rich coaching and corporate experience and enable individuals to reach their true potential gradually.
 We understand the complicated challenges faced by executives every day.
 Our executive coaching sessions support senior managers on a short-term basis as they struggle with complex changes within their organization.

 Executive coaching process is usually carried out to bridge the gap between the company’s expectations from the executives and the resources available to help the executives meet the expectations through the development of the attributes and necessary skills.
 Each step of the process is often recommended to be specific and specialized according to the type of coaching, demands of the individual and the organization, as well as the interaction between the executive and the assigned coach (an important relationship).
 However, the process can adhere to the following basic framework: